Death of Stanislav Tomáš: Reactions

 Jan Hamáček, the Czech Minister of the Interior, stated that the police had his full support and that "anybody under the influence of addictive substances who breaks the law has to count on the police intervening."
+His statement was made in the immediate aftermath of the death and long before the results of the autopsy had been released.

 The Council of Europe called for "an urgent, thorough, and independent investigation" into the death.
 Amnesty International also called for an investigation into the death, stating that kneeling on the neck as a form of restraint was "reckless, unnecessary and disproportionate, and therefore unlawful" and that the Czech government's statements defending the police "can only be understood as giving carte blanche for law enforcement officials to resort to unnecessary or excessive use of force when handling with any person under the influence of drugs, providing a dangerous sense of impunity and being above the law."
 The Czech Government Council for Romani Minority Affairs stated that "the obvious similarity between this case and the death of the African-American George Floyd after a police intervention in the USA in June 2020 using very similar techniques raises a subject of basic interest to all of society about whether police are using force proportionately during their interventions."

 Sebijan Fejzula of the University of Coimbra stated that "the death of Stanislav Tomáš is not an isolated case" and that "Roma are victims of permanent state terror, yet, there is little discussion around the issue of police brutality as a result of structural racism."

 Protests

-After growing criticism on Police brutality against Romani people, on June 26 people in Teplice commemorated his death, with some coming from as far away as Hungary and Slovakia.
+After growing criticism on police brutality against Romani people, on June 26 people in Teplice commemorated his death, with some coming from as far away as Hungary and Slovakia.

 Commemorations organised by Romani NGOs were held in several European cities: On June 25 in Berlin, organised by RomaTrial e.V.
 On June 27 in Vienna, organised by the Hochschüler*innenschaft Österreichischer Roma und Romnja (HÖR).

 On 6 July Kosovo Romani people demonstrated in Pristina and in front of the Czech embassy to Kosovo.

 Aftermath

 In March 2022, the General Inspection of Security Forces (GIBS) published the results of their internal investigation into the case.
 They stated that the police intervention was done in a standard manner, and it was not connected with the subsequent death of the suspect in any way whatsoever.
 The European Roma Rights Centre called the statement "a denial of justice," while Amnesty International stated that there was "major doubts" about the independence and comprehensiveness of the investigation.

+The Czech Constitutional Court dismissed a constitutional appeal in April 2023 brought by the European Roma Rights Centre and the Forum for Human Rights.
+In August 2023, the organisations filed a case before the European Court of Human Rights on behalf of Tomáš' sister.